czzarr/czzarr.github.com/source/_posts/2012-05-29-facebook-ipo.markdown

 we don't know how they're going to monetize their 900M users.
 Is it going to be through advertising?
 A premium version?
 Will they be able to make money on mobile platforms?
 We (at least I) don't know.
 A Facebook share is a lottery ticket, whose value today has nothing to do with its value tomorrow.
-So I will just sit back, relax, and see what the Facebook team will do.
+I for one am no Facebook expert, so instead of trying to guess the future, I will just sit back, relax, and see how the Facebook team continues to innovate.